alphagov/govuk-developer-docs/source/manual/data-gov-uk-architecture.html.md

 [find]: apps/datagovuk_find
 [infrastructure]: https://github.com/alphagov/datagovuk_infrastructure

 Most of the service is hosted on [GOV.UK PaaS][paas], which divides components in applications (eg Rails apps) and services (databases, messaging services, etc).
 All applications and services are controlled through cloudfoundry, as used by [GOV.UK PaaS][paas].
-Some familiarity with that documentation will be useful to read this document.
+Some familiarity with that documentation will be useful to read this manual.

 ## Applications